SkypLabs/python4yahdlc/README.rst

 Usage
 =====

-To generate a new HDLC data frame :
+To generate a new HDLC data frame:

 ::